 </div>

-set userId to my [@data-userId]
+set userId to my @data-userId

-fetch `/users/${userId}/profile` as JSON
+fetch `/users/${userId}/profile` as JSON -- parsed into an object

 | event | description |